mtaandaodigital/3k-ventures/README.md

 2. **Check for Errors** in the browser console and Shopify CLI output

 3. **Validate Liquid Syntax** to ensure there are no template errors

+### Working with Tailwind CSS

+1. **Using Tailwind Classes**:
+   - Add Tailwind utility classes directly to your HTML elements in Liquid templates
+   - Example: `<div class="flex items-center justify-between p-4 bg-herbal-cream text-deep-moss-black">...</div>`

+2. **Custom Components**:
+   - Custom components are defined in `assets/application.css.liquid` using `@apply` directives
+   - Example:
+     ```css
+     .btn-primary {
+       @apply bg-olive-verde hover:bg-forest-shadow text-white font-bold py-2 px-4 rounded-lg;
+     }
+     ```

+3. **Theme Settings Integration**:
+   - Theme settings (like fonts and border radius) are defined in `assets/theme.scss.liquid`
+   - These settings are automatically applied to elements based on the theme configuration

 ## Git Version Control